dmansfield/passport-negotiate/README.md

 principal whenever kerberos authentication has succeeded regardless of the (in-)ability of the `verify` function to supply a user object.

+#### S4U2Proxy (credential delegation)

+The strategy can be configured to obtain delegated principals on behalf of the authenticated user.
+Enable this by passing an options hash as the first argument to the strategy constructor:

+    passport.use(new NegotiateStrategy({enableConstrainedDelegation:true}, ...)

+The delegated credentials will be stored in a per-session credentials cache (the name of which will be set in `req.session.delegatedCredentialsCache`).
+Currently there is no code to monitor the lifetime of these credentials, so you will need to ensure the cache is not expired, and also to remove the cache file when the session is closed.

+**Note 1**: S4U2Proxy support is currently WIP, and hasn't been rolled into an official release of the `kerberos` module that provides the underlying functionality.
+To get support for S4U2Proxy please use [this fork.](https://github.com/dmansfield/kerberos/tree/s4u) The authors are currently working on getting this code merged upstream.

+**Note 2**: For S4U2Proxy credentials to be obtained, a credentials cache for the server principal (in addition to the keytab) must be established and maintained.
+For example, supposing the service keytab contains a credential for the principal `HTTP/myhost.example.com@MYREALM.COM`, then you could create a credentials cache in the default location using:

+    kinit -k HTTP/myhost.example.com@MYREALM.COM

+Alternatively, you could use k5start to ensure that the credentials cache is renewed and/or recreated so as to be valid over a long period of time

+By default the service principal will NOT be enabled for S4U2Proxy.
+(This wiki)[http://k5wiki.kerberos.org/wiki/Manual_Testing#Services4User_testing] page on the kerberos website includes information on how to set up a principal to allow S4U2Proxy.

 ## Credits